Bestra/ember-data-sti-guide/README.md

   }
 ```

-If you're using ActiveModelSerializers you can use the included initializer (credit to @tonyWok).
+If you're using ActiveModelSerializers you can use the included [initializer](../master/active_model_serializer.rb) and mimic the [sample serializer](../master/polymorphic_serializer.rb) to embed ids and types for associations rather than just the ids.